Richard Gigger Jr.: Biography

 In 1962 Gigger assumed duties as bandleader of the 389th Army Band at Fort Monmouth as a Sergeant First Class.
-From 1962-1965 he served with Army bands in Korea, Japan, and on Governors Island, New York These bands performed at official functions including for the Emperor of Japan, ticker-tape parades in Manhattan, New York, and returning astronauts.
+From 1962 to 1965 he served with Army bands in Korea, Japan, and on Governors Island, New York These bands performed at official functions including for the Emperor of Japan, ticker-tape parades in Manhattan, New York, and returning astronauts.
 In 1968 he retired from the Army as a Master sergeant.
 Gigger received undergraduate and master's degrees in music focusing on education.
 When he arrived at San Fernando High School in 1982 there were only six students in the band.
 Gigger built up the program to include three band classes and led the marching band and drill team to 11 consecutive city championships, a record 13 championships overall.
 Gigger and his wife Ellen, who led the Drill Team, were known for taking care of student needs, from providing meals to counseling on academic and personal issues to ensuring members of the band went on to college.
 Gigger and his wife were known to "hand out their phone number at the beginning of the term so that students can get in touch with them any time, day or night."

 Many of Gigger's students followed in their teacher's footsteps and went on to careers in education.
 Others became band directors and school principals.
 Others are civic leaders including members of the Los Angeles City Council and California state government.
 Many credit Gigger for setting them on the right course and inspiring them to succeed.

 Gigger retired from teaching in 1999, having affected the lives of hundreds of students and their families, including 10 of the 11 children of one Los Angeles family, the Perez's.
 Despite Gigger having retired years earlier, his lasting influence was such that former students arranged for the San Fernando High School music building to be named in his honor as well as a nearby intersection to be known as "Gigger Square".
 On the wall of the music building a 55-foot-long mural was painted depicts a banner for each of his 13 championships, along with band members, a roaring tiger and "Gig", as Gigger was known to his students, in his tiger robe.